Google’s Geocoding API: Is There Any Good Alternative?

 By controlling the flow, the provider can keep their servers from being overloaded, which can help them maintain uptime (which, remember, is a good thing).
 This does, however, reduce the speed at which they can return the geocodes back to you.

-Whether you're baking 1,000, 10,000, or 100,000 cookies, having a large capacity helps both on the small scale and on the large scale—], increased capacity means being able to process more requests simultaneously.
-This means that 100,000 addresses still process like 10,000 addresses.
-Turnover time is incredibly short, and any queueing that must happen moves quickly.
+Whether you’re baking 1,000, 10,000, or 100,000 cookies, having a large capacity helps both on the small scale and on the large scale—increased capacity means being able to process more requests simultaneously.
+This means that finding the latitude and longitude for 100,000 addresses still process like 10,000 addresses.
+Turnover time is incredibly short, and any queuing that must happen moves quickly.

-Other providers do offer batch processing, allowing you to lump many requests together and submit them all at once.
+Other geocoder services do offer batch processing, allowing you to lump many requests together and submit them all at once.

-Some providers have a command-line feature or some sort of copy/paste method on their website that's capable of receiving larger numbers of entries all at once.
-Using this method processes the addresses immediately, and the limitations to speed from there on are largely ones of capacity (see above).
+Some providers have a command-line feature or some sort of copy/paste method on their website that’s capable of receiving larger numbers of entries all at once.
+Using this method processes the addresses immediately.
 This is kind of like turning on a fire hose and aiming it their way.

 |TAMU||Yes||2,500 (free)||None listed||Must refresh credits every 2,500||Unknown|